mozilla/pdf.js/CONTRIBUTING.md

 ---

 Let us know if you have questions about this workflow.
-Keeping a clear boundary between upstream and custom work helps us collaborate effectively while staying up to date with the latest improvements from Mozilla.
+Keeping a clear boundary between upstream and custom work helps us customize and maintain our forked repo effectively while staying up to date with the latest improvements from Mozilla.